firelit/firelit-library/README.md

 ### CheckHTTPS

-A short class to help verify a connection is secure (ie, TLS) and take action (ie, redirect or return error) if it isn't.
+A short class to help verify a connection is secure (ie, using TLS) and take action (ie, redirect or return error) if it isn't.
 It would be best if this were done via the web server settings but this isn't always possible.

 Example usage:
 ```php